zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region2vmd.rst

 equivalent VMD graphics primitive does not support truncated cones.
 Also the VMD graphics primitive does not support open cones.

-For region style *cylinder*, because of a restriction of the equivalent VMD graphics primitive, both ends of the cylinder must be open to draw an open cylinder, otherwise a closed cylinder is drawn.

 Rotating regions are not supported.

 Related commands